 If it’s for a reason (birthday/holiday) I think it’s smart.
 Honestly, it is what my entire family does.
 We never get each other “nice” generic things; its always an item they specifically asked for.
 Not very romantic/no surprises, but you never get people things they don’t want.posted over 4 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 I think it’s a fine idea… I do it myself.
 My parents are fobby Asians and used to get me ugly itchy knit sweaters every Christmas and they’d get mad if I told them I didn’t like it!
-Since I started making a wishlist, I’ve gotten exactly what I’ve wanted.posted almost 4 years ago
+Since I started making a wishlist, I’ve gotten exactly what I’ve wanted.posted about 4 years ago

 i think it’s a good idea to send a wishlist